josefrenzy/cumplo/README.md

 $ docker-compose up —build
 ```

-This should be enough to keep the app running, for test,open your browser into this url http:localhost:8080/
+This should be enough to keep the app running, for test, open your browser into this url http:localhost:8080/

 ### Create a superuser to log into the admin of Django